UNIT - 1

 2 | P a g e

-PHILOSOPHY OF LANGUAGE: It includes study on topics such as how language originated,
+PHILOSOPHY OF LANGUAGE: It includes study on topics such as how language

 its nature and usage.
 Here, philosophers first try to understand the nature of language,